bmac/data-binding-best-practices/README.md

 - Routing?

 ## Best Practices
+- Separation of concern - (data, logic and UI code all live in different areas)
 - Logic in templates is evil
   - ember doesn't let you do this/ ember gets this 100% right
   - However, Templates providing arguments to functions is useful.